equivalent/equivalent.github.io/_posts/article/2018-08-20-is-rails-still-relevant-in-2018.md

 In highly competitive market survive those startups  that are able to adapt existing features to requirements or introduce new features quickly.
-Those that wont be able to keep up fade in time.
+Those that won't be able to keep up fade in time.
 Your customers and investors don't care that your application can potentially handle two million users if the application experience sucks so bad than only couple of hundred will use it.